 Nursing program curricula are developed and regularly reviewed by the faculty.
 Program student learning outcomes, consistent with contemporary nursing practice, are used to organize the curriculum, guide the delivery of instruction, direct learning activities, and evaluate student progress.
 The use of evidence-based practice is reflected via the incorporation of established professional standards, guidelines, and competencies into the curriculum.
-Examples of these standards and guidelines include, but are not limited to, The Essentials of Baccalaureate Education for Professional Nursing Practice (AACN, 2008); Nursing Scope and Standards of Practice (ANA, 2015); The NCLEX-RN® Test Plan and integrated processes (NCSBN, 2019); Quality & Safety Education for Nurses (QSEN, Cronenwett et al., 2007); The Future of Nursing: Leading Change, Advancing Health (IOM, 2011); Lenburg's Competency Outcomes Performance Assessment (COPA) Model (Lenburg et al., 2009); Massachusetts Nurse of the Future Nursing Core Competencies (2016); National League for Nursing Educational Competencies Model for Graduates of Nursing Practice (NLN, 2010); CDC 2007 Guidelines for Isolation Precautions (Siegel et al., 2019); National Patient Safety Goals (NPSGs, The Joint Commission, 2020); Differentiated Essential Competencies (DECs) (Texas Board of Nursing, 2021).
+Examples of these standards and guidelines include, but are not limited to, The Essentials of Baccalaureate Education for Professional Nursing Practice (AACN, 2008); Nursing Scope and Standards of Practice (ANA, 2015); The NCLEX-RN® Test Plan and integrated processes (NCSBN, 2019); Quality & Safety Education for Nurses (QSEN, Cronenwett et al., 2007); The Future of Nursing: Leading Change, Advancing Health (IOM, 2011); Lenburg's Competency Outcomes Performance Assessment (COPA) Model (Lenburg et al., 2009); Massachusetts Nurse of the Future Nursing Practice (NLN, 2010); CDC 2007 Guidelines for Isolation Precautions (Siegel et al., 2019); National Patient Safety Goals (NPSGs, The Joint Commission, 2022); Differentiated Essential Competencies (DECs) (Texas Board of Nursing, 2021).